redhataccess/jwt-redhat/README.md

 // Javascript
 ```
 const Jwt = require('jwt');
-window.Jwt = Jwt; // this is optional if you want to invoke the same instance elsewhere
+window.sessionjs = Jwt; // this is optional if you want to invoke the same instance elsewhere

-const jwtOptions = {
+const keycloakOptions = {
     clientId: 'unifiedui'
 }

+// the responseMode defaults to fragment, which works fine in ascension, but query was required for UnifiedUI
+const keycloakInitOptions = {
+    responseMode: 'query'
+}

-Jwt.init(jwtOptions); // validate session and start the refresh timer
+Jwt.init(keycloakOptions, keycloakInitOptions); // validate session and start the refresh timer
 // once the session has initialized, ask session.js some questions
 Jwt.onInit(() => {
     // print user's authentication status, internal status, and their user info